iotaledger/goshimmer/docs/concepts/glossary.md

 The application which maintains the ledger state.

 #### TRANSACTION
-A message with payload of type value.
+A message with payload of type TransactionType.
 It contains the information of a transfer of funds.

 #### UTXO
 Unspent transaction output.